danpeig/node-red-meshtastic-msg/README.md

 # Node-RED Meshtastic messages node

-This node allows sending and receiving packets to a Meshtastic mesh network thru a device connected via HTTP.
+This node allows sending and receiving packets to a Meshtastic mesh network thru a device connected via HTTP(S) or serial.
 It is based on [Meshtastic Web](https://github.com/meshtastic/web) library.

 ## Features
 - Send and receive text messages to/from any device in the mesh